Louistwee/Data-panels/README.md

 # Connect
-A js library for data connect lines.
+A jQuery library for data connect lines.

 ## To Do: